Frequently Asked Questions:

 Final Payment – tuition only

 All payments are to be made to the Office of Student Accounts for credit to the respective study abroad program.
-The payment due dates are fixed.
+The payment due dates are subject to change and will be updated as needed.
 If payments are not received on or before the due dates, students will be dropped from the program.

 What is the refund policy?